 If someone else has injured you, you may be entitled to collect compensation for your injuries and losses.
 A personal injury lawyer can advise you about what steps you need to take to negotiate a settlement.
 If the insurance company refuses to come to a fair and reasonable settlement, a personal injury lawyer should be ready to take your case to court.

-Case Investigation and Discovery
+Case Investigation and Discovery Are Important to Establishing a Claim

 Part of preparing for settlement and trial is doing an investigation of the case and performing discovery.
 A personal injury attorney will investigate your case, which may involve hiring expert witnesses, as well as finding all of the evidence available as a result of your accident.
-Some lawyers conduct on-site and in-person investigations themselves, while others hire independent investigators to do the work.
+Some personal injury lawyers conduct on-site and in-person investigations themselves, while others hire independent investigators to do the work.

 An investigator will: